Natasha Gillies

 April 2021 - present

-Through funding provided by a BBSRC Career Development Fellowship and NERC's Exploring the Frontiers grant, I have been turning these techniques to black-legged kittiwakes breeding across Svalbard.
-I'm investigating how the unique conditions of the Arctic shape the movement and ecology of kittiwakes breeding at the latitudinal extremes of their distribution.
-Through collaborations with the ATLAS Wildlife Tracking team, I am working to establish the first ATLAS reverse-GPS tracking system in the Arctic to carry out high-throughput, high resolution tracking of kittiwakes across colonies in Svalbard.
+With support from a BBSRC Career Development Fellowship and NERC's Exploring the Frontiers grant, I have been collaborating with the ATLAS Wildlife Tracking team to establish the first ATLAS reverse-GPS tracking system in the Arctic.
+Ultimately, this system will allow for high-throughput, high resolution tracking of all major seabird species breeding in Svalbard.

 DPhil Student, University of Oxford